AimeUmuhuza/Scheduling_Performers_system_management/README.md

 Database Management: Creating and maintaining a centralized database to store and manage performer information, including names, contact details, genres, availability, performance history, and technical requirements.

 Event Scheduling: Building features to allow event organizers to create, manage, and schedule events or performances.
 This includes defining event details, assigning performers to specific time slots or stages, and managing event-related information.

+PROJECT DEPLOYMENT

+The project is deployed on this link: http://198.177.124.39:3700/login